codership/documentation/galeracluster/source/documentation/inconsistency-voting.rst

    pair: Configuration; gcs.vote_policy

 Cluster inconsistency voting is a protocol for nodes to decide how the cluster reacts to problems in replication.
-Inconsistency voting helps, when one or several nodes have an issue to apply an incoming transactions.
-This can happen, for example, in the case of suspected inconsistency.
+Inconsistency voting helps, when one or several nodes have an issue to apply an incoming transaction, which can happen in the case of suspected inconsistency.

 If, for example, in a five-node cluster, two nodes fail to apply a transaction, they get removed.
 When the DBA has corrected the issue, the nodes can rejoin the cluster.